Wolverine971/9takes/src/blog/people/politicians/John-F-Kennedy.md

 	/>
 </div>

+> **Disclaimer** This analysis of John F. Kennedy's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of John F. Kennedy.

 <p class="firstLetter">As a charismatic leader and President of the United States, John F. Kennedy is often remembered for his bold and adventurous spirit.
 It is no surprise that he embodies the Enneagram Type 7 personality, also known as the "Enthusiast."
 In this article, we will explore the key traits and characteristics of this personality type and how they manifest in JFK's life and leadership.</p>

 ## A thirst for adventure and new experiences